 Matt: Honestly, an online learning experience is different - I think it's still very good - but it's different in a manner that I didn't really like because I can get a more hands-on and personal learning experience here at St. Mark's.
 The difference between the St. Mark's learning environment and the online learning environment is that online, the diversity of courses is ridiculous.
 There must be 50 different courses on GOA, and they are all electives, they are all specifically geared towards a specific profession or specific kind of literature.
-There will be history courses on GOA about just the Middle-East, or just south-east Asia and that's all really interesting and really great because I don't think class diversity is something St. Mark's does very well.
+There will be history courses on GOA about just the Middle-East, or just south-east Asia and that's all really interesting and really great because I does verv well.